Move forward through therapy.

 • Abuse/neglect

-Since many people who come to therapy have had attachment ruptures throughout their childhood, therapy becomes a safe place to repair some of the ruptured relationships (if desired), make sense of and grieve some of the ruptures as well as experience a new way of connecting and being in relationship with someone.
+• Since many people who come to therapy have had attachment ruptures throughout their childhood, therapy becomes a safe place to repair some of the ruptured relationships (if desired), make sense of and grieve some of the ruptures as well as experience a new way of connecting and being in relationship.

-This safety and connection allows for a deep healing to happen, which increases confidence, sense of identity, social skills, emotional regulation and empathy.
+This safety and connection allows for a deep healing to happen, which increases confidence, sense of identity and security, social skills, emotional regulation and empathy.

 The hardest part is taking the first step, and you already did that.